ElijahGM/yii2-dashboard/README.md

 ------------
 Yii2-dashboard is designed to work out of the box.
 It means that installation requires minimal steps.
-Only one configuration step should be taken and you are ready to have user dynamic on your Yii2 website.
+Only one configuration step should be taken and you are ready to have a dynamic dashboard on your Yii2 website.

 ### 1. Download
 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).